 - Only bring in data that someone owns

 - Only bring in data that someone is committed to maintain

-If you have identified the three roles for at least one domain (or table), you are ready to get started.
+You are ready to start if you have identified the three roles for at least one domain (or table).
 But even then, start small.